 - discuss the different theories applicable to the qualification; and - critically discuss and compare the different schools of thought applicable to Grade R teaching.

-manage and organise a Grade R class effectively when teaching.
-Assessment criteria: Students have mastered the outcomes when they are able to:
+Students must be able to manage and organise a Grade R class effectively when teaching.

 - explain the principles of good classroom management; and - apply good classroom management principles in an authentic classroom situation.